We convene and collaborate to shape practical solutions for our stakeholders.

 How you grow matters, and at KPMG we’re committed to sustainable growth with purpose.
 That is why we’re working with young people across the UK to develop ‘green skills for life’, as well as creating more sustainability-focused volunteering programmes for our people.”

-KPMG is a founding partner, and integral part of the secretariat, of the Sustainable Markets Initiative – a network of global CEOs, led by His Royal Highness The Prince of Wales.
+KPMG is a founding partner, and integral part of the secretariat, of the Sustainable Markets Initiative – a network of global CEOs, led by His Majesty King Charles III.
 Working together to accelerate progress towards a sustainable future, our UK Chair Bina Mehta sponsors our strategic relationship that enables growth and scale, and facilitates impact, in support of this vision.

-Our Global CEO, Bill Thomas, is a member of His Royal Highness The Prince of Wales’ Sustainable Markets Council – a global advisory body of public-private-philanthropic leaders, which aims to demonstrate the potential of sustainable market creation.
+Our Global CEO, Bill Thomas, is a member of His Majesty King Charles III’ Sustainable Markets Council – a global advisory body of public-private-philanthropic leaders, which aims to demonstrate the potential of sustainable market creation.

 In support of the Terra Carta – a charter that puts sustainability at the heart of the private sector – we leverage: our market presence, to bring industries together; our tools, such as Dynamic Risk Assessment, to create new ways of thinking; and our deep expertise in reporting and assurance, to provide insight and guidance on how responsible business can be measured.
 This enables us to support industries and businesses in their transition to: achieving net zero greenhouse gas emissions; creating a nature-positive future; and scaling sustainability-focused investment.